carbon-language/carbon-lang/docs/design/README.md

 -   Copying an owning container, like C++'s `std::vector<T>` or the Carbon equivalent, by value will involve a copy, independent of the languages involved in the call.
+-   Carbon specialization preserves API to enable generic code to be type checked.
+This means that Carbon's equivalent of `std::vector<T>` doesn't have a different API when `T == bool`.

 ### Enums